 - U.S.providers and medical travel

 H. Health Innovation Startup Pitch Competition

 Connect with leading digital health startups that have promising innovations that is expected to have a big impact on the industry at large.
-Our pitch competition consists of 8 vetted startups with traction who deliver pitches to a panel of diverse investors.
+Our pitch session consists of 25 vetted startups with traction who deliver pitches to a panel of diverse investors.